 Informed by our own proprietary data from over 1,500 wineries, our popular ebook takes a close look at the wine industry’s most effective direct-to-consumer sales operations and provides actionable advice for every winery—because we believe all wineries deserve to know how today’s consumers think and how to maximize their potential.

 As of November 2nd, Vin65 is now WineDirect.
 We've made this change to offer you a more seamless DTC experience.
 You'll see that our branding has changed, but our commitment to providing you with best-in-class DTC software remains the same.
 Got questions?
 Learn more here, or

-Last month, we brought the Vin65 Roadshow to Niagara, ON, Canada, alongside our sponsors, Canada Post.
-The wine game for Canada is a little different from the US - but the focus for Vin65 remains the same; we want you to sell more wine.
+Last month, we brought our DTC Roadshow to Niagara, ON, Canada, alongside our sponsors, Canada Post.
+The wine game for Canada is a little different from the US - but our focus remains the same; we want you to sell more wine.

 The Canada Post data shown below is representative of overall growth in Canadian ecommerce across several categories.
 There are consistent double-digit increases across the country with some clear growth hot pockets.
 This is a huge opportunity for wineries as shoppers are adapting rapidly to online shopping overall.
 Here's a quick look at the realities of selling wine online in Canada and the world.